 2. Is Screaming Frog faster than Sitebulb?

 Yes.
-Screaming Frog usually crawls large sites faster because it focuses on raw data instead of visual rendering.
+Screaming Frog generally crawls large websites faster because it focuses on data collection and analysis rather than visual rendering.
+The difference becomes more noticeable on larger websites with thousands of URLs.